 Showers, Salon & Spa

-- Showers – Showers are available in the Airspace Lounge [ see Airport Lounges above ]
+- Showers – Showers are available in the following Pay at the Door Lounges: Delta Club Lounges (T2 and T4) • American Airlines Admiral Club (T8 x 2 locations) and the Wingtips Lounge (T4). [ see Airport Lounges above ]

 - Smoking – Smoking is permitted only in designated areas outside the terminal.
 There are no smoking facilities inside the terminal.